-The government has brought back plans to cut £20 a week from the incomes of Britain’s poorest people – but there is still time to stop them.
+The government has cut £20 a week from the incomes of Britain’s poorest people – these cuts must be reversed.

 The £20 ‘uplift’, worth over £1,000 a year in total, was added to universal credit as the pandemic started.
 This has been a lifeline for people who have lost their job because of coronavirus, and research shows that it has saved more than half a million people from falling into poverty.

-But despite the crucial support it provides, the chancellor Rishi Sunak plans to remove the £20 from people’s wallets in October.
+But despite the crucial support it provides, the chancellor Rishi Sunak removed the £20 from people’s wallets in October.

 The number of people claiming benefits has doubled over the course of the pandemic, from three to six million people.
 The cut in universal credit will throw many more children and adults into poverty.